w3c/wcag-act-rules/content/autocomplete-valid-value-73f2c2.md

 #### Passed Example 2

 The `autocomplete` [attribute value][] of this `select` element has the required token "bday-month".
-Even though the element's [form owner](https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#form-owner) has `autocomplete="off"`.
-This prevents the user agent from completing it, but does not prevent the `autocomplete` [attribute value][] from being programmatically identifiable.
+The element's [form owner](https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#form-owner) has `autocomplete="off"`, which prevents the user agent from completing it.
+It does not prevent the `autocomplete` [attribute value][] from being programmatically identifiable.

 ```html
 <form autocomplete="off">